rnascunha/coap-te/README.md

 * `engine_tcp_client`: demonstrate how configure and use a reliable (RFC8323) client engine.
 * `engine_tcp_server`: demonstrate how configure and use a reliable (RFC8323) server engine.

-*URI examples*:
+*Observe* examples: observe resource as defined at RFC7641.
+* `client_observe`: client CoAP making 3 request to observe 3 different resources (confirmable and non-confirmable messages).
+To be used with `server_observe` example.
+* `server_observe`: server CoAP that holds 3 resource that can be observed, sending confirmable or non-confirmable message.
+To be used with `client_observe` example.

+*URI* examples:
 * `decompose`: breaks a CoAP URI into internal structures of **CoAP-te**, ready to be used.
 Any percent-encoded characters is converted.

-*Internal examples*: this examples are to test internal functions used, not intended to the end user.
+*Internal* examples: this examples are to test internal functions used, not intended to the end user.
 * `tree`: shows how to work with *trees*, the structure that holds all the resources.
 * `percent_encode`: demonstrate the use of function `percent_encode` used to compose URI strings;
 * `percent_decode`: demonstrate the use of function `percent_decode` used to decompose URI strings;

-*Port examples*: here are show the raw use of connections/plataform dependent functions.
+*Port* examples: here are show the raw use of connections/plataform dependent functions.
 Not intended to the end user.
 * `udp_server`: the use of the implemented posix-like UDP socket.
 Run a echo UDP server;
 * `udp_client`: the use of the implemented posix-like UDP socket.
 Run a UDP client making a request and wait for a response;
 * `tcp_server`: the use of the implemented posix-like TCP socket (RFC8323).
 Run a echo TCP server;